 Both a launch game on Nintendo Wii and a swan song for the GameCube, The Legend of Zelda: Twilight Princess brought the franchise back to the “serious” look of Ocarina of Time.
 Like others in the series, Twilight contained a parallel dimension, in which Link could turn into a wolf.
 The Twilight Realm is probably the darkest set piece in Zelda history.

 Though Twilight Princess was an excellent game, it finds itself in the back half of this list mainly because it didn’t feel nearly as innovative as some other Zelda games.
-Yes, it still had the series’ magic, and the dungeons were excellent, but it felt safe.
-However, it is the only Zelda game to feature proper motion controls as a primary means for controlling Link.
+Yes, it still had the series’ magic, and its dungeons were excellent, but it felt safe.
+However, it is one of the two Zelda games to feature proper motion controls as a primary means for controlling Link.

 Developed by independent studio Brace Yourself Games, Cadence of Hyrule mashes the rhythm mechanics of Crypt of the NecroDancer with Zelda’s iconic setting.
 Easily the most unique game on this list from a gameplay perspective, Cadence of Hyrule is top-down Zelda like you’ve never played it before.
 It manages to remain magical nonetheless.